In Georgia, some people feel like they have to choose between saving their health or their souls.

 Deaths – 9

 On March 14, it emerged that the patriarchate of the Georgian Orthodox Church had refused to utilize single-use spoons for communion.
 After the sacrament, the parishioners could still receive a drink (“sweetness”, that is, concentrated wine) in a single-use cup or in their own cup.
 Reverends noted that the sacrament was instituted by the Saviour Himself at a feast and thus the Orthodox Church would not be changing its rules.
-Additionally, Christians were advised by the Church to drink holy water every morning on an empty stomach to prevent coronavirus.
+Additionally, Christians were advised by the Church to drink holy water every morning on an empty stomach to prevent an infection with the coronavirus.
 They should also practice prayers at home and at work.
 The Patriarch decreed that every Sunday at 12 pm, bells should be rung in all churches and the parishioners, whether in churches or elsewhere, should pray together.

 This statement made lot of believers anxious; those who feared for their health and the health of the older and younger members of their families now had no choice.
-As church is the most powerful and significant part of the daily life of many Georgian citizens, this strict statement became a problem for the Government and local health organizations.
+As the church is the most powerful and significant part of the daily life of many Georgian citizens, this strict statement became a problem for the Government and local health organizations.
 It was perceived as blackmail by a minority of the population, while the majority is anxious even to think negatively about the Church.